 We are a biopharmaceutical company focused on the discovery, development and commercialization of therapeutic products for diseases such as diabetes and cancer.
-We commenced Phase 3 clinical trials in Europe of our lead product, the Technosphere Insulin System, to study its potential for the treatment of diabetes.
-This therapy consists of a proprietary dry powder Technosphere formulation of insulin that is inhaled into the deep lung using our MedTone inhaler.
-We believe that the performance characteristics, unique kinetics, convenience and ease of use of the Technosphere Insulin System may have the potential to change the way diabetes is treated.
+We are currently in Phase 3 clinical trials in the United States and Europe of our lead product, the Technosphere Insulin System, to study its safety and efficacy in the treatment of diabetes.
+This therapy consists of a proprietary dry powder Technosphere formulation of insulin that is inhaled into the deep lung using our proprietary MedTone inhaler.
+We believe that the combination of unique performance characteristics, including the rapid transfer of the insulin into the blood and the significantly higher bioavailability, and the convenience and ease of use of the Technosphere Insulin System may have the potential to change the way diabetes is treated.